World Policy Conference: The foundations of the WPC

 In order to ensure good global governance, states must reform and cooperate.
 However, they cannot be the only ones to work to that end.
 NGOs and think tanks, including the French Institute of International Relations (Ifri), have to take part in this process as well.
 Each member should be able to express his point of view and influence the choices made via a proper decision-making process.
 Finally, global institutions (UN), as well as regional (African Union, Arab League) and specialized institutions (IMF, World Bank, International Energy Agency, World Health Organization) have to adjust to the new global order and find adequate solutions.

-A centre of influence, thinking and debate

-The three meeting formats – namely, the plenary sessions, workshops and lunch or dinner debates – are based on the concept of constructive public-private interaction at the highest level.
-During plenary sessions, each speaker has an exclusive and equal right to the floor, regardless of his home country's status on the world stage.

-An informal meeting-place

-Each participant is individually chosen on the basis of a range of criteria, such as regional, functional and media-related factors.
-The number of participants at each conference remains limited to ensure that meetings are as productive as possible.
-On this basis and in a warm and welcoming setting, all the conditions are met for participants to speak their mind freely, thereby creating a very high-level yet informal meeting-place.

-Conference follow-up

-As the conference proceedings are intended to fuel public debate, they are largely "on the record" and widely disseminated.

 Print publications

 A report is published after each WPC conference.
 This report contains the most noteworthy excerpts from the presentations and the profiles of all the participants, as well as a description of all the WPC's partners.
 Each conference's highlights are illustrated with a large number of images.
 Thousands of copies of this bilingual (French-English) publication are distributed worldwide every year.
 The report can also be downloaded in PDF format from the WPC website.